bad-recruiter/bad-recruiter.github.io/en.md

 > Hello ${FIRSTNAME}

-you can easily guess that it is not a good start.
+you can easily guess that it is not a good start, the same as when you don't use my firstname but someone else's one.

 ## I am not the person you are looking for